degauss-org/nlcd/README.md

 - **`energyprod_rural`**: percent of nlcd cells overlapping buffer with an impervious descriptor classification of energy production rural
 - **`nonimpervious`**: percent of ncld cells overlapping polygon not classified as any of the impervious descriptior categories

-what is impervious?
-what is classified as green?
-more about buffer?

 ### Optional Argument

 The default buffer radius is 400 meters, but can be changed by supplying an optional argument to the degauss command.
 For example,